Internal HVAC Sealants – A Different Approach

 Internal sealants in the HVAC/R industry have been given a bad rap, rightfully so, as the older polymer-based sealants would react to moisture and air and be the cause of potential system blockages.

-There were also technicians that would ignore the process of a system leak check and add a can of sealant without much of a diagnosis, this actually still happens quite often but I’m here to help with a little education.
+There were also technicians that would ignore the process of a proper leak detection procedure and add a can of sealant without much of a diagnosis.
+This actually still happens quite often, but I’m here to help with a little education.

 The Right Approach

-Before we get into using a leak sealant product, we need to understand a few things first, is there a leak?
+Before we get into using a leak sealant product, we need to understand a few things first:

 Electronic Refrigerant Leak Detector